Thomson Reuters: Reuters purchase process

 Historically, no single individual has been permitted to own more than 15% of Reuters, under the first of the Reuters Principles, which states, "Reuters shall at no time pass into the hands of any one interest, group or faction."
 However, that restriction was waived for the purchase by Thomson, whose family holding company, the Woodbridge Company currently owns 53% of the enlarged business.
 Robert Peston, business editor at BBC News, stated that this has worried Reuters journalists, both because they are concerned that Reuters' journalism business will be marginalized by the financial data provision business of the combined company, and because of the threat to Reuters's reputation for unbiased journalism by the appearance of one majority shareholder.

 Pehr Gyllenhammar, Chairman of the Reuters Founders Share Company, explained that the Reuters Trust's First Principle had been waived for the Thomson family because of the poor financial circumstances that Reuters had been in, stating, "The future of Reuters takes precedence over the principles.
 If Reuters were not strong enough to continue on its own, the principles would have no meaning."
 He stated, not having met David Thomson but having discussed the matter with Geoff Beattie, the president of Woodbridge, that the Thomson family had agreed to vote as directed by the Reuters Founders Share Company on any matter that the trustees might deem to threaten the five principles of the Reuters Trust.
 Woodbridge will be allowed an exemption from the First Principle as long as it remains controlled by the Thomson family.

 Commercial products and activities

 Operations

-The chief executive of the combined company is James C. Smith, who was the chief executive for the professional division, and the Chairman is David Thomson.
+The chief executive of the combined company is Steve Hasker, who was the chief executive for the professional division, and the chairman is David Thomson.

 In 2018, the company was organized around four divisions: Legal, Reuters News Agency, Tax & Accounting, and Government.

 Former divisions: Intellectual Property & Science, Financial & Risk, Thomson Healthcare, and Scholarly & Scientific Research.

 As of 2018, the Financial & Risk division makes for over half of the company's revenue.